couchbaselabs/Couchbase-by-Example/05-android-recycler-view-animations/05-android-recycler-view-animations.md

 Notice that the constructor of `PlacesAdapter` takes two arguments in addition to the context:

 - `List<Place>` dataSet: the list of documents to display on screen.
-Place is model class that you will create in the next section.
+Place is a model class that you will create in the next section.
 - `Database` database: the database object to get the attachment and populate the `ImageView` view.

 In the next section, you will create the Place model class.